bryanhirsch/drupal7-minimal-behat/README.md

         test/features/bootstrap/FeatureContext.php

    Writing custom tests like ^^ this is pretty simple.
 But it's even easier to reuse existing tests.
-The drupal extension included in composer.json pulled in a bunch of Drupal step definitions created to test the D6->D7 upgrade for drupal.org.
+The drupal extension included in composer.json pulled in a bunch of Drupal-specific step definitions we can  use.
 Rather than start by writing our own step definitions, lets see if there's anything there we can reuse.
+(Note also: If/When you DO need to invent custom step definitions, check out the README included in the [Behat Drupal Extension](https://drupal.org/project/drupalextension) project to see how to best leverage and extend all the great work that's already done there for you.)

 1. Check existing step definitions.
 Reuse any applicable before writing our own new custom tests.
-Note: There is no actual difference between any of the keywords available--Then, And, But, Given, When--to use at the start of each the scenario line.
-They're all available so senarios are natural and readable.
+(Note: At a technical level, there is no difference between Then, And, But, Given, When used at the start of each the line.
+Any available step definition can begin with any of these keywords.)

    Check existing step definitions like this: